This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 FAQs About Australian Shepherd And Lab Mix

-The Lab Aussie shepherd mix makes a great pet to active people and families with older children.
+The Lab Aussie shepherd mix makes a great pet for active people and families with older children.
 Highly energetic and agile, they should live in a large home with a fenced backyard, ranch, or farm.
-Not the one to sit idly, this mix needs an active owner that will know how to challenge them both physically and mentally.
+Not the one to sit idly, this mix needs an active owner who will know how to challenge them both physically and mentally.

 Our Australian Shepherd Lab Mix

 If you’ve been following the dog for a while then you probably already know about Linus.
 He was my first puppy as an adult and as you might have guessed he was an Aussie Lab mix!